pvjacl/pvjacl.github.io/README.md

 Now that you've built the static website, all you have to do is to do a GIT commit (using VSCode or via terminal command line) and Git push.
 Once you push to the origin, your changes will be reflected on the website within minutes.

+To Review:
+1. ```npm run dev``` to develop and debug the website.
+2. ```npm run build``` to create the static website.
+3. Commit the website using Git, then Push to Origin

+The website will update within a few minutes.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: